 To receive and transmit radio signals walkie-talkies use necessary components:

 The antennas affect on how far do walkie talkies work.
 They can be:

 - Different frequencies (VHF / UHF / CB …)

 - Embedded / None-Embedded

 How does the antenna work in walkie-talkies?
 The antenna is connected to the receiver and transmitter.
 Thus, when we transmit a signal, the modulator converts them into a signal, and the transmitter sends the signal to the antenna.
 The antenna receives it, converts the signal into an electromagnetic wave, and transmits to the air where the wave spreads.

 The quality of the received and transmitted signal, as well as the distance of transmission, depends on the quality of the antenna.

 If you find a free channel, but there is a lot of noise on it, use the CTCSS or DCS subtones if your walkie-talkie supports them.
-How do subtones work?
+How to talk on walkie talkie with subtones?
 If you activate this function, your walkie-talkie will only receive the signal that contains the specified subtone.
-That is, any signal that does not contain this code will pass by.
+That is, any signal that does not contain this code will not be picked up by the walkie talkie.
 To talk with subtones, you and your companions must have the same subtone set.
-But at the same time, the other participants of the broadcast, who do not have that subtone, will still hear you, it’s just you will not hear them.
-The subtones are useful in cities, you hardly need them in the forest.
+But at the same time, the other participants of the broadcast, who do not have that subtone, will still hear you, it’s just that you will not hear them.
+The subtones are useful in cities; but it’s unlikely you will need them in the forest.